licshire/euv_spectroscopy/data_prep/README.md

 ### Functionality for the dataframe
 Write class which loads up our dataframe containing all the experimental and theoretical data.
 Functions that can filter data, return individual spectrums, etc..

+*(2018/06/29):* Original plan was to load experimental and theoretical data into a single dataframe, for now we will keep them seperate